 Looking for a solution to hide WooCommerce products at your store?
 Sometimes you don't want every single product available to the public, especially if you're running something like a B2B/wholesale or members-only store (though the use cases definitely don't stop there).

-In this post, I'll show you how to hide WooCommerce products using three different methods, depending on the level at which you want to hide your products.
+In this step-by-step tutorial, I'll show you how to hide products in WooCommerce using three different methods, depending on the level at which you want to hide your products.
 By the end of this article, you'll be able to hide:

 - A single product using WooCommerce to hide specific products from the shop page.